 In this post we look at kundalini awakening.
 Discover the 3 easy steps that for centuries have been the focus of this ritual and Yoga methodology.
-We explore the divine Shakti, and the transference of Shaktipat which is used to awaken Kundalini and handed down from Guru to student.
+We explore the divine Shakti, and the transference of Shaktipat which is used to awaken Kundalini and is handed down from Guru to student.